aaditraj/CAP_Project/README.md

   - highest score
   - lowest score

 ### Future Enhancements: ###

 The app can be enhanced in the future based on intended use.
 For example, viewing and downloading past quiz reports could be a useful feature.
+The performance of the app can also be improved by minimizing calls to the database.